-I spend a quiet weekend in Beppu taking advantage to rest.
+I spend a quiet weekend in Beppu taking the opportunity to rest.
 Apart from the onsens there is not much to do or see.
-For gambling lovers, the city is filled with Pachinko (a cross between a pinball machine and a slot machine) which Japan is particularly fond of.
-Large halls with bright signs are filled with these machines where the Japanese devote themselves to their hobby in a sound atmosphere at the limit of the bearable (in any case for me: mix of j-pop and noise of slot machines ).
-It’s like Los Angeles at times.
-I go around the city center where I come across a gigantic head of tengu (yôkais recognizable by their long nose) standing proudly in the covered shopping alley.
+For gambling enthusiasts, the city is filled with Pachinko (a mix between a pinball machine and a slot machine) which Japan is particularly fond of.
+Large rooms with luminous signs are filled with these machines where the Japanese devote themselves to their hobby in a sound atmosphere at the limit of the bearable (in any case for me: mixture of j-pop and noises of the slot machines ).
+It feels like Los Angeles at times.
+I go around the city center where I come across a gigantic tengu head (youkais recognizable by their long noses) proudly enthroned in the covered shopping alley.
 The nose is really massive.
-Stroll through a large shopping center to buy food (this is an opportunity to enjoy the sight of different types of dango) (mochi dumplings)), and I quietly return to my inn.
+Stroll through a large shopping center to buy food (this is the opportunity to enjoy the view of different types of dango (mochi dumplings)), and I return quietly to my hostel.

-The beginning of the woofing is going well.
+The start of the woofing is going well.
 The couple (Tomomi and Ryo) who run the hostel are young, energetic and friendly.
 They speak a little English which facilitates exchanges.
-My job is to prepare meals, set the table for guests staying at the inn and serve the dishes, dive, clean and maintain the inn.
-The work is not very complicated but it’s still a little tiring.
-A lot of activities are planned during the weekend and Ryo-san offered me to climb the Yufudake.
-Another young woofer coming from Taiwan is also present.
+My job is to prepare meals, set the table for customers staying at the hostel and serve dishes, take the plunge, clean and maintain the hostel.
+The work is not very complicated but it is still a little tiring.
+A lot of activities are planned during the weekend and Ryo-san offered to go climb the Yufudake.
+Another young woofer from Taiwan is also here.
 The hostel is very nice and overlooks the valley and the village of Yufuin.
-Guest rooms are traditional (tatamis and futons).
-At night, in calm weather, we can see the smoke of the onsen rise in the valley in large immobile masses.
+The guest rooms are traditional (tatami mats and futons).
+At night, in calm weather, you can see the smoke of the onsens rising in the valley in large motionless masses.